-Police: 3 people injured in shooting near Deer District
+Police: 3 people injured in shooting in downtown Milwaukee

-MILWAUKEE (AP) — Three people have been shot near Deer District following the Milwaukee Bucks game, authorities said.
+MILWAUKEE (AP) — Three people have been shot in downtown Milwaukee following the Bucks game, authorities said.

 The Milwaukee Fire Department said authorities took two people to a hospital, a 30-year-old man and a 16-year-old girl, and a third person drove to a hospital.
 All three people have non-life-threatening injuries.